 - Many general signs and symptoms of Fabry disease (such as fever and feeling tired) can easily be attributed to more common conditions.

 In case a doctor suspects Fabry disease, asking about the family history of the suspected patient may further point towards Fabry disease.
-Due to the nature of the disease, usually multiple people in a family are affected and may have had serious health issues such as renal problems, cardiac problems and/or strokes.
+Due to the nature of the disease, usually multiple people in a family are affected and may have had serious health issues such as kidney problems, heart problems and/or strokes.

 It sometimes takes years or even decades for people with Fabry disease to get a diagnosis.
 Diagnosing a person with Fabry disease can be a long process, involving several different doctors and a wide variety of tests.
 The usual process for doctors is to rule out more common conditions before thinking about rare disorders such as Fabry disease.